CaptainTimberTim/LOC-and-how-I-learned-to-read-a-file/README.md

 Is a small tool that reads all code files in a given directory and it's subdirectories, count the linebreaks -once with whitespaces and once without-, sorts them and lastly lists them in descending order.
-Additionally, it tallies all up and gives a total count at the bottom as well.
+Additionally, it tallies all up and gives a total count at the bottom as well.<br>
+The maximum amount of files is 1.5k at the moment.
+After that it stops collecting more files and lists the found ones.
+Filepaths longer than 25 symbols before the filename will also be shortened to keep length managable.
 <br><br>
 To add or remove file extensions which should be included -or not-, the file "LOCFileExtensions.save" in th "data" folder can be edited.
 The specification is extremely simple.
 On each line is _one_ file extension with no spaces or anything else.